A numerically stable communication-avoiding s-step GMRES algorithm: Introduction

 \section{Introduction}

 Krylov subspace methods are widely used to find iterative solutions to linear systems of equations.
 They are particularly attractive for sparse and large problems, where direct methods are often prohibitively expensive in terms of both computation and storage.
 However, on modern large-scale computing architectures, the performance of iterative Krylov solvers is limited by expensive communication costs~\cite{demmel2008avoiding, mohiyuddin2009minimizing}.
 Such costs are incurred when moving data either between levels of the local memory hierarchy in a single processor or between different processors connected over a network.
-The performance of many operations in Krylov subspace methods, such as dot products and sparse matrix-vector multiplies (SpMVs), is bounded by communication on distributed systems~\cite{hoemmen2010communication}.
-As technology trends project floating-point performance to continue to scale at a faster rate than latency reduction~\cite{national2005getting}, the communication costs in numerical algorithms are becoming a serious bottleneck.
-Hence, to effectively leverage new high-performance computing hardware, one needs to redesign Krylov subspace methods that communicate less.
+The performance of many operations in Krylov subspace methods, such as dot products that require global reductions, is bounded by communication on distributed systems~\cite{hoemmen2010communication}.
+As technology trends project floating-point performance to continue to scale at a faster rate than latency reduction~\cite{national2005getting}, communication costs in numerical algorithms are becoming a serious bottleneck.
+Hence, to effectively leverage new high-performance computing hardware, one needs to redesign Krylov subspace methods to communicate less.

-The communication-avoiding $s$-step Krylov subspace methods~\cite{bai1994newton, chronopoulos1989s,chronopoulos1991s,chronopoulos1996parallel,de1995reducing,hoemmen2010communication, joubert1992parallelizable, carson2015communication, carson2018adaptive, mohiyuddin2009minimizing} attempts to \textit{avoid} communication by generating a series of $s$ Krylov basis vectors at once and orthogonalize them in a block fashion.
-This replaces most BLAS-2 operations with BLAS-3 operations that are better optimized for fast memory~\cite{dongarra1990set}.
+Communication-avoiding $s$-step Krylov subspace methods~\cite{bai1994newton, chronopoulos1989s,chronopoulos1991s,chronopoulos1996parallel,de1995reducing,hoemmen2010communication, joubert1992parallelizable, carson2015communication, carson2018adaptive, mohiyuddin2009minimizing} attempt to \textit{avoid} communication by generating a series of $s$ Krylov basis vectors at once and orthogonalize them in a block fashion.
+This strategy replaces most BLAS-1 and BLAS-2 operations with BLAS-3 operations that are better optimized for cache memory~\cite{dongarra1990set}.
 Furthermore, the appropriate choice of block orthogonalization schemes can reduce the number of global communication constructs by a factor of $s$~\cite{hoemmen2010communication}.
 On parallel computers, this not only decreases global communication latency by $s$ asymptotically but also reduces the number of synchronization points in the algorithm, thus mitigating system noise, load imbalances and/or hardware variations among different processors~\cite{swirydowicz2020low,yamazaki2020low}.